dannytannertantrum/merchant-mill-arcade/README.md

 If it's your first time here, let's clone the repo, install packages, run migrations/seeds, get the server running and take things for a test spin!
 Steps below:

 1. `$ git clone git@github.com:dannytannertantrum/merchant-mill-arcade.git`
+2. Inside of `api`, run `$ nvm use` and follow the commands to install the correct node version if you do not have it.
-2. `$ npm i` inside of `api`
+3. Inside of `api`, run `$ npm i`
-3. If you do not have it installed, [download Postgres here](https://www.postgresql.org/download/)
+4. If you do not have it installed, [download Postgres here](https://www.postgresql.org/download/)
-4. Start the Postgres servers
+5. Start the Postgres servers
-5. `$ npm run create-db-schema`
+6. `$ npm run create-db-schema`
-6. `$ npm run migrate:up`
+7. `$ npm run migrate:up`
-7. `$ npm run seed`
+8. `$ npm run seed`
-8. `$ npm run dev`
+9. `$ npm run dev`
-9. At this point, the server should be running and you should have a local database populated with some data.
+10. At this point, the server should be running and you should have a local database populated with some data.
 In the root of `api`, there's a `.requests.http` file.
 In order to make use of it, [install the `REST Client` extension](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) for VS Code.
 This allows us to send requests right from VS Code.
 Take note of the little "Send Request" link above each HTTP method and try it out!

 # DATABASE
 We are using [Slonik](https://github.com/gajus/slonik) because it promotes writing raw SQL while still baking in basic protections such as SQL injection.
 If we look in the `package.json` file, we'll see some other Slonik packages for interceptors and migrations.